xxmichibxx/multiplayer-host-redirect/README.md

 - Save the file

 Method 2: AdGuard Home
-- Add the raw GitHub link to the ADGuard blocklist
+- Add the raw GitHub link to the AdGuard blocklist